 There are a number of areas throughout the City that are identified as having some form of bushfire risk.
 These areas are largely confined to the area adjacent to the City's southern foreshore and areas adjacent to major bushland in Kensington/Technology Park and Karawara.
 The City is required to assess bushfire risk as part of all planning proposals, including this Strategy.
-Bushfire risk identified at Technology Park will need to be considered at the detailed planning stage for managed growth strategies affecting these areas.
+Bushfire risk identified at Technology Park areas.